 At operating commercial power plants, resident inspectors provide the major onsite NRC presence for direct observation, verification, and evaluation of licensed activities.
 The resident inspectors are managed by the regions and are primarily focused on the implementation of the oversight program.
 Resident inspectors may also provide an initial, onsite evaluation of a security event or incident.
 In this case, NSIR will coordinate with NRR and the regions to facilitate resident inspector utilization.
 See section 10.03, “Inspector Coordination,” below.

-10.02
+10.02 Regional Inspector Policy

-.
+Regional inspectors conduct inspections as directed by their regional management.

 10.03 Inspection Coordination

-In general, the senior onsite inspector and the regional must be kept advised of regional and headquarters-based inspector’s activities at NRC-licensed facilities.
+In general, the senior onsite inspector and the regional Project branch must be kept advised of regional and headquarters-based inspector’s activities at NRC-licensed facilities.
 For reactor sites, the associated regional branch chief must ensure coordination of regional and headquarters inspection activities in accordance with IMC 0301, “Coordination of NRC Visits to Commercial Reactor Sites.”

 a.
 Regional and headquarters-based inspectors should contact the senior onsite inspector (i.e., senior resident inspector) before each inspection to ascertain the availability of specific licensee personnel and the status of facility conditions to minimize any potential adverse impact on safe plant operations.
 In addition, they should contact the senior on-site inspector as soon as it is convenient, after they arrive at the site, to ensure a coordinated NRC presence at the facility.